Candidates Explain Gulfport Issues

-In part one of a three-part series, The Gabber asked candidates for Gulfport City Council to talk about Gulfport issues.
+In part two of a three-part series, here’s the Gulfport candidates on diversity and parking.
+Missed last week’s article?
+Check it out.

 The Gabber asked the five candidates for Gulfport City Council to answer five questions.
-Over the next three weeks, we’ll print their answers.
+Last week candidates spoke their perception of issues facing Gulfport.
+This week, the candidates spoke on diversity and parking issues.
 Candidates had 24 hours to answer, as successful candidates will make decisions in real time during meetings.
 We also gave candidates a word count; when the candidate ran over, we cut the word count at the specified length and indicated as much.
 We have edited only for syntax and spelling.

-What are the key issues facing Gulfport, and how – specifically – will you tackle them?
-(200 words)
+How can we encourage a more diverse and inclusive representation of Gulfport’s demographics into city hall, supervisors and employees?
+(100 words)

+I’m a man raising my nephew with my African-American husband here in Gulfport.
+I get the need for diversity.
+Gulfport’s acceptance of diversity is what brings so many to Gulfport and is what’s kept me here my whole life.
+As to having a more diverse representation in city hall and the city’s workforce.
+I believe it’s important that the city reaches out, on a regular basis, to potential candidates and to the general populace to say “We are a diverse city.
+You are welcome here.
+No matter who you are, we want you to participate.
+You are valued in Gulfport.”

 Ward IV